Curt Brackenbury

 John Curtis Brackenbury (born January 31, 1952) is a Canadian former professional ice hockey forward who played 141 games in the National Hockey League and 257 games in the World Hockey Association.
 Prior to the merger of the upstart WHA and the NHL, the WHA played European teams and Brackenbury was an MVP in at least one game.
 He played for the Chicago Cougars, Minnesota Fighting Saints, Quebec Nordiques, Edmonton Oilers, and St. Louis Blues.

+On March 6, 1976, the Los Angeles Kings acquired Bert Wilson and the rights to Curt Brackenbury from the St. Louis Blues for cash.

 In 1986 Brackenbury was recruited to Canada's America's Cup Challenge, the Canada II campaign.
 He trained with the team in Victoria, BC, San Francisco and Santa Cruz, California, and was chosen as part of the final crew to go to Australia to race for the cup.

+He was inducted into the St. John's Ravenscourt Hall of Fame in 2011.